 Medical School: University of Wisconsin School of Medicine and Public Health

 Danica was born and raised in Black River Falls, Wisconsin.
 She went to both undergrad and medical school at the University of Wisconsin-Madison and is a Badger through and through.
 She then moved to Atlanta, GA where she completed her internal medicine residency and chief residency at Emory University prior to moving to Baltimore.
 Her research interests are in medical education and clinically she is interested in HIV and underserved populations.
 When not in the hospital, she enjoys cooking, hiking, traveling, and cheering on all the Wisconsin sports teams.

 Medical School: State University of New York Downstate Medical Center

 Jerald grew up in Yonkers, NY, a suburb of New York City.
-For undergrad Jerald moved to Brooklyn as part of combined BA/MD program at CUNY Brooklyn College.
+For undergrad, Jerald moved to Brooklyn as part of combined BA/MD program at CUNY Brooklyn College.
 He subsequently obtained his MD from SUNY Downstate College of Medicine.
-Jerald then moved down south to complete his residency training in Internal Medicine at Vanderbilt University Medical Center.
-Jerald’s academic interests include transplant/oncology infectious diseases, as well as, informatics.
+Jerald then completed his residency training in Internal Medicine at Vanderbilt University Medical Center.
+Jerald’s academic interest is in the intersection of infectious diseases and informatics.
+He is particularly interested in leveraging the use of informatics to analyze large datasets to study outcomes in patients with infectious diseases, as well as the use of artificial intelligence and electronic clinical support tools to improve management of infectious diseases.
+He is currently pursuing additional training through the Bloomberg School of Public Health’s Graduate Training Program in Clinical Investigation.
 Outside of work, his interests include traveling, hiking, basketball, and baking.